Habit Stacking and Tiny Habits: Building Routines That Last

 The most durable layer is identity.
 Fogg describes this as “becoming a person who does X.” Not “I’m trying to be more focused” but “I’m someone who protects focus blocks every day.”

 Each time you act in accordance with the identity, you cast a vote for it.
-Enough votes and the identity is no longer aspirational — it is just a description of who you are.
+Enough votes and the identity is no longer aspirational.
+It is just a description of who you are.
 Habits then flow naturally from the identity rather than requiring ongoing willpower.

 The question to ask when building a new habit is not “what do I want to do more of?” but “what kind of person do I want to become, and what would that person do today?”